 Access video tutorials on how to use the IEA IDB Analyzer.

-User Guides for IEA studies contain information on the structure and variables within the data and how to conduct analyses using the IDB Analyzer.
+User Guides for IEA studies contain information on the structure and variables within the data and how to conduct analyses using the IEA IDB Analyzer.
 Please see our publications database for a full overview of available user guides.

 The ILSA Gateway provides easy access not only to IEA studies but also to major International Large-Scale Assessments (ILSA) conducted by other organizations, including, but not limited to, the Conference of the Ministers of Education of French-Speaking Countries (CONFEMEN), the Inter-American Development Bank (IDB), the Organisation for Economic Co-operation and Development (OECD), the Southern and Eastern Africa Consortium for Monitoring Educational Quality (SACMEQ), and the United Nations Organization for Education, Science and Culture (UNESCO).